SEBI cuts trading lot size ofprivately placed InvITs to ₹25 lakhs

 Aayush Mohata, Partner, Khaitan & Co, said “With these amendments, the securities market regulator aims to modernize the regulatory framework for REITs and InvITs in India, making it easier for investors to participate in management decisions”.

-Key changes address long-standing needs, such as allowing unitholder meetings to be convened with shorter notice periods and clarifying approval thresholds for unitholder resolutions, Mohana added.
+Key changes address long-standing needs, such as allowing unitholder meetings to be convened with shorter notice periods and clarifying approval thresholds for unitholder resolutions, Mohata added.

 Additionally, the amendments enable unitholder meetings to be conducted via video conferencing with remote voting options.